F1 champion Hamilton donates $500,000 to Australian wildlife rescue

 "Let's work together to make small changes, and encourage our family and friends to do the same, so we can help shift the direction we’re going in," added Hamilton, who said he was donating to Wires Wildlife Rescue, WWF Australia and rural fire services.

-Hamilton, who has a home in Colorado and has posted pictures of himself snowboarding in the mountains, did not specify in the post whether he had made his donation in U.S. dollars or Australian.
+Hamilton, who has a home in Colorado and has posted pictures of himself snowboarding in the mountains, did not specify in the post whether he had made his donation in U.S. dollars or Australian but Mercedes confirmed it was the former.

-Mercedes could not clarify but the BBC reported it as Australian dollars, equivalent to U.S. $342,600.

 Renault's Australian driver Daniel Ricciardo has also used social media to call for donations and saying he had contributed.